It’s been a busy month at SocImages!

 - University of Akron (Apr.
 19): “Anatomy of an Outrage: Female Genital Cutting and the Politics of Acculturation”

-Social Media ‘n’ Stuff:Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Social Media ‘n’ Stuff:Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.